Michael Jin, PhD

 History (US, Asian American, im/migration and diaspora studies)

 601 S Morgan St.

-Michael Jin is an Assistant Professor of History and Global Asian Studies.
-He is also a member of the Diaspora Studies Cluster at UIC.
-His research and teaching interests include migration and diaspora studies, transnational Asia and the Pacific Rim world, Asian American and Pacific Islander history, critical race and ethnic studies, and historical memory.
-His scholarly work is featured in Critical Ethnic Studies and The Routledge Handbook of Asian American Studies.
+Michael R. Jin is an Associate Professor of History and Global Asian Studies.
+His areas of specialization include migration and diaspora studies, Asian American history, transnational Asia and the Pacific world, critical race and ethnic studies, and the history of the American West.

 His book, Citizens, Immigrants, and the Stateless: A Japanese American Diaspora in the Pacific (Stanford University Press), uncovers the stories of more than 50,000 U.S.-born Japanese Americans in the former Japanese colonial world in Asia who drew the U.S. West into the larger histories of nations and empires in the Pacific before, during, and after World War II.
 The book traces the deeply intertwined histories of anti-Asian racism in the American West, Japanese colonialism in Asia, and volatile U.S.-Japan relations that converged in the lives of these American migrants, sojourners, and survivors of war and state violence at the crossroads of the U.S. and Japanese empires.